-The levels of certain contaminants are regulated by the U.S. Environmental Protection Agency (EPA) and administered by the Oregon Health Authority, Drinking Water Services.
-The drinking water standards are set into two categories; primary standards, called Maximum Contaminant Levels (MCLs), are mandatory and establish limits for various substances that have been found to adversely affect human health.
-Secondary standards relate to aesthetic qualities of the water but are not necessarily harmful, and are considered recommended guidelines.
+Certain contaminants are regulated by the U.S. Environmental Protection Agency (EPA) and administered by the Oregon Health Authority, Drinking Water Services.
+Drinking water standards set Maximum Contaminant Levels (MCLs) that establish regulatory limits for various substances that can adversely affect human health.
+Secondary standards relate to the aesthetic qualities of the water but are not necessarily harmful and are considered recommended guidelines.

-This report provides a comprehensive listing of current test results, which consistently meet state and federal health standards.
-Where applicable, the tables indicate the MCL allowed in water.
-Those substances subject only to the secondary standard are identified with an asterisk ().
-Definitions and explanations have also been included to provide assistance in understanding the tables.
+This report provides a comprehensive list of the most current test results for all the parameters and contaminants we measure and test for.
+Where applicable, the tables indicate the MCLs allowed in drinking water.
+Those substances subject only to the secondary standard are identified with an asterisk (\).
+Definitions and explanations have also been included to assist in understanding the tables.

 GENERAL PARAMETERS @ EP

-Analyte EP-Big Butte Springs EP-Duff WTP, Rogue River •
+Analyte EP-Big Butte Springs EP-Duff WTP, Rogue River MCL or Standard Level Unit

-Gallons Served 8 billion 2.7 billion N/A Gallons
+Million Gallons 6,874 3,398 N/A Gallons

-Free Chlorine Residual 0.60 0.8 4 ppm
+Free Chlorine Residual 0.5 0.9 4 ppm

-Temperature 8.9 13.5 N/A Deg C
+Temperature 9.0 14.8 N/A Deg C

-рН 7.0 7.3 BBS >6.8 Duff >7.0 pH Units
+рН 7.0 7.3 BBS > 6.8 Duff > 7.0 pH Units

-Specific Conductance 103 89 N/A uS/cm
+Specific Conductance 116 86 N/A uS/cm

-Alkalinity as CaCO3 49 41 N/A ppm
+Alkalinity as CaCO3 49 36 N/A ppm

-Potassium 1.2 0.8 N/A ppm
+Potassium 1.4 1.2 N/A ppm

-Total Hardness as CaCO3 38 27 N/A ppm
+Total Hardness as CaCO3 42 29 N/A ppm

-Magnesium 4.8 2.6 N/A ppm
+Magnesium 5.3 2.7 N/A ppm

-Calcium 7.4 6.6 N/A ppm
+Calcium 8.0 7.0 N/A ppm

-Silica, SiO 2 36 25 N/A ppm
+Silica, SiO 2 38 26 N/A ppm

-Sodium 6.8 5.2 20 ppm
+Sodium 6.8 5.6 20 ppm

-Total Dissolved Solids 78 53 500 ppm
+Total Dissolved Solids 80 60 500 ppm

-Total Organic Carbon < 0.2 0.7 N/A ppm
+Total Organic Carbon 0.4 1.1 N/A ppm

-Turbidity(Year Average) 0.3 0.04 N/A NTU
+Turbidity (Year Average) 0.3 0.04 N/A NTU

 Secondary standards

 MICROBIOLOGICAL ANALYSIS

-Analyte MCL or Standard Level Unit
+Analyte Amount Detected MCL or Standard Level Unit

-Total Coliform Bacteria 1 Zero positive samples Т Т
+Total Coliform Bacteria 1 positive samples TT

-Total Microcystin ND @ 0.30 N/A ppb
+E. coli Zero positive samples 0

-Anatoxin-a ND @ 0.03 N/A ppb
+Total Microcystin ND @ 0.08 N/A ppb

-Cylindrospermopsin 2 ND @ 0.09 N/A ppb
+Cylindrospermopsin ND @ 0.09 N/A ppb

-1Coliform bacteria are the primary measure of the microbial quality of drinking water.
+Coliform bacteria are the primary measure of the microbial quality of drinking water.
 They are used as indicators of the possible presence of disease-causing microorganisms.
-The Commission has 55 microbiological sampling points established at representative locations throughout the water distribution system and collects a minimum of 90 samples each month.
-Over 1,000 samples were analyzed during 2019 and no coliforms were ever detected.
+Medford Water has 53 microbiological sampling points established at representative locations throughout the water distribution system, and collects a minimum of 90 samples each month.
+Over 1,000 samples were analyzed during 2022 and coliform bacteria were present in 1 sample in Medford Water's system.
+All repeat samples were absent of coliform.

-2 Microcystin, Anatoxin, and Cylindrospermopsin are toxins produced by naturally occurring algae which tend to grow in warm, stagnant water.
-No algal toxin was detected in either our source or our finished water during 2019.
+Microcystin & Cylindrospermopsin are toxins produced by naturally occurring algae which tend to grow in warm, stagnant water.
+No algal toxins were detected in or our source water during 2022.